-In the previous chapter of this cloud buyer's guide, you learned best practices for finding a trusted partner to help make your business case vision and strategy a reality.
-Selecting a vendor and software solution is usually where buyer's guides end, but there's a final topic critical to the success of implementing, and gaining adoption for, your new solution.
+In the previous chapter of this RIM buyer's guide, you learned best practices for finding a trusted partner to help make your business case vision and strategy a reality.
+Selecting a vendor and software solution is usually where buyer's guides end, but there's a final topic critical to successful implementation and adoption of your new solution.

-In this final chapter of the cloud software buyer's guide, we're sharing implementation and change management best practices from hundreds of customers so you can set up your organization for long-term success.
+In this final chapter of the buyer's guide, we're sharing implementation and change management best practices from hundreds of customers so you can set up your organization for long-term success.